Orphic20/Portfolio/README.md

 # Loewin Jon Villanueva — Portfolio

-Personal portfolio and project case studies.
-Built with Next.js (App Router), TypeScript, Tailwind CSS v4, and shadcn/ui components.
+Personal portfolio and project case studies, built with Next.js (App Router), TypeScript, Tailwind CSS v4, and shadcn/ui.

+Every route is statically generated.
+There is no database, no API layer, and no environment variables — the site's content lives in typed modules under `data/`, which the pages read at build time.

 ## Getting started